Supreme Court Ruling Increases Potential Liability for Employers Failing to Accommodate Pregnant Employees

 First Zombies, Now Ebola, then What?
 Preparing for Communicable Diseases in the Workplace

-Oh the good ol’ days, when employees were awaiting a fictional zombie apocalypse and getting them to pay attention to prevention and preparedness was easy thanks to zombie animation from the Centers for Disease Control and Prevention (CDC) .
+Oh the good ol’ days, when employees were awaiting a fictional zombie apocalypse and getting them to pay attention to prevention and preparedness was easy thanks to zombie animation from the Centers for Disease Control and Prevention (CDC).
 However, the coming of Ebola has eclipsed not only zombies but common cold and flu preparedness.
-It is only natural that Ebola seems much more menacing to us than the flu or other common illnesses, but for employers the threats and risks associated with deadly diseases such as Ebola, HIV, and Hepatitis or more . . .
+It is only natural that Ebola seems much more menacing to us than the flu or other common illnesses, but for employers the threats and risks . . .
 Read More

 Social Media Strikes Back!
 The Impact of Off-Hours Communications with Employees on Claims of Discrimination